• Home

 By David

-The Lakes by YOO is a stunning 850 acre private estate sited in the eastern section of the Cotswold Water Park.
-We work in collaboration with The Lakes by YOO, mainly focused on the coordination and delivery of the modular timber framed lakefront properties that characterise this exclusive development.
-The buildings are highly efficient timber … Continued
+The Lakes by YOO is a stunning 850 acre luxury private estate in the eastern section of the Cotswold Water Park.
+In collaboration with The Lakes by YOO, we mainly focused on the coordination and delivery of the lakefront properties that characterise this exclusive development.
+The buildings are highly efficient, modular pre-fabricated timber framed structures. … Continued

 Upper Hayne Farm | Aylesbury